 A number of factors can trigger or aggravate rosacea by dilating blood vessels and therefore increasing blood flow to the surface of the skin.
 These include:

-Book a consultation with one of our Doctors at epiclinic® to discuss treatment for rosacea.
+Book a consultation at epiclinic® to discuss treatment for rosacea.